-- M1 Finance for most investors, as they are 100% free automating investing that offers a lot of flexibility.
-You can choose from expert-made “pies” consisting of various stocks and funds in certain industries based on your goals or investment philosophy, or you can fine-tune your own portfolio if you’re more of a hands-on investor.
+M1 Finance for most investors, as they are 100% free automating investing that offers a lot of flexibility.
+You can choose from expert-made “pies” consisting of various stocks and funds in specific industries based on your goals or investment philosophy, or you can fine-tune your portfolio if you’re more of a hands-on investor.

 Start with one of those, and you can’t go wrong.
 They both offer an excellent and reliable investment platform and will put you on the right track for your financial future.